isfopo/ambitus-studio-api/documentation/routes.md

   - returns error if no user matches sent id
   - must be authorized by user (add password or token)

-### PUT api/password/avatar/[id]

-- updates avatar of password
-  - returns error if no user matches sent id
-  - must be authorized by user (add old password or token)

 ### PUT api/user/leave/[id]

 - remove a project from user's projects